eliasbagley/eliasbagley.github.io/_posts/2015-10-23-gradle-script-for-bintray-upload.markdown

 Follow the on screen instructions.

 #2.
+Create a Bintray repository to host the artifact.

+Make note of teh repo name, publiser group id, and artifact name.
+You will plug these values into the script below.

+#2.
 Add code to `build.gradle`.

-Fill in the empty strings under Bintray Configuration to include the repository information you create in step 1. above.
+Fill in any `FILL_IN` tags under Bintray Configuration to include the repository information you create in step 1. above.

 ```
 def versionMajor = 1